mavlink/MAVSDK-docs/en/contributing/plugins.md

 ### Plugin Enable/Disable

-DroneCore provides virtual methods that a plugin should implement allow DroneCore to better manage resources.
+The SDK provides virtual methods that a plugin should implement to allow the core to better manage resources.
 For example, to prevent callback being created before the `System` is instantiated, or messages being sent when a vehicle is not connected.

 Plugin authors should provide an implementation of the following `PluginImplBase` pure virtual methods:
 * [init()](#init)/[deinit()](#deinit): These are called when a system is created and just before it is destroyed.
 These should be used for setting up and cleaning everything that depends on having the `System` instantiated.
 This includes calls that set up callbacks.